 - Mohini Gurme, MD.
 Idiopathic Orthostatic Hypotension and other Autonomic Failure Syndromes.
 Medscape Reference.
 November 2015; http://emedicine.medscape.com/article/1154266-overview.

 - Horacio Kaufmann, MD; Roy Freeman, MD.
 Postural tachycardia syndrome.
 UpToDate.
 March 2015;

 - Dysautonomia International offers an information page on Postural orthostatic tachycardia syndrome.
 Please click on the link to access this resource.

 - The National Institute of Neurological Disorders and Stroke (NINDS) collects and disseminates research information related to neurological disorders.
 Click on the link to view information on this topic.

-- The Autonomic Disorders Consortium has information and frequently asked questions about Postural orthostatic tachycardia syndrome for patients and their families.
+- The Autonomic Disorders Consortium has information about Postural orthostatic tachycardia syndrome for patients and their families.
 This research consortium is funded by the National Institutes of Health.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Postural orthostatic tachycardia syndrome.
 Click on the link to view a sample search on this topic.